 My absolute top best advice is “be kind to yourself” because menopause is an enormous time of hormonal turmoil.
-If you have children or nieces and nephews or godchildren, you’ll be looking at them and supporting them through puberty and making sure they eat well, sleep well and that they’re getting fresh air and they’re not overdoing it.
+If you have children or nieces and nephews or godchildren, you’ll be looking at them and supporting them through puberty and making sure they eat well, sleep well, and that they’re getting fresh air and they’re not overdoing it.

 You do all these things because adolescence is a big transition.
 You’ll survive menopause if you take a bit of time for yourself.
 Start to think about how you can eat better.
 Don’t just always think about what others like.
 Start to think about what will be the right food for you.

 Take time for exercise at the weekends.
-Take an hour a day for me time, whether that’s lying on the bed, reading a magazine or going for a country walk or playing a piano.
+Take an hour a day for me time, whether that’s lying on the bed, reading a magazine or going for a country walk or playing the piano.

-By being kind to yourself, the nutrition will become a part of that.
+By being kind to yourself, nutrition will become a part of that.
 Start to think about how you can genuinely nurture yourself.
 If it doesn’t come naturally, because you’re so used to doing it for everyone else, think of it this way, if you collapse, then everything else is going to fall apart.